jamesSaporito/NixieClock/README.md

 The firmware is a standard STM32 project set up using CLion and its integration with STM32CubeMX.

 The only important thing to keep some form of is the `cycle()` function, which is found in `Core/Src/nixie_display.c`.
-All this does is cycle through each number on every tube, which is supposed to prevent cathode poisoning (frequency and duration probably needs adjusted).
+All this does is cycle through each number on every tube, which is supposed to prevent cathode poisoning.
+Unsure how effective this is at the current frequency and duration.

 ## Programming the MCU